 “Game On” is a series in which we examine the companies, creators, and games in crowdfunding.
 We look at the journey, ideas, and concepts the creators wanted to bring to market with their product.

 Conor McGoey started Inside Up Games after he was injured and had a few weeks off of his job and decided to take that time to pursue his passion.
-In combination with Jordan Danielson of Lost Art, he is chasing his dream job of being a game creator.
-With Conor’s humor and game skills and Jordan’s fun illustration, his company is quickly gaining popularity in the gaming industry.
-It’s easy to see why these men make the perfect duo.
-Gorus Maximus is their third game together, previously creating Vault Assault, and Summit the board game.
-Their games are now being played in over 50 countries around the world and have been translated into French, German, and Spanish.
+With Conor’s humor and game skills and Kwanchai Moriya's fun illustration, Gorus Maximus was born.
+Although it's their first game together, it’s easy to see why these men make the perfect duo.

 Inside Up Games has been rapidly gaining popularity among the gaming community.
 Gorus Maximus caused quite the excitement on Kickstarter with its release.
 Gamer fans devoured their funding goal in just under 12 hours with a lot of people making pledges mid demo.
 Conor was floored by the excited response to his game and wanted to humbly thank everyone for their overwhelming support.
 They have gone on to be able to provide 10 levels of funding stretch goals releasing all sorts of promotional products to funders.